 Let’s say the name of your business is Smith Lawncare.
 With a quick web search, you can see that smith.com is taken, as is smithlawn.com, smithlawns.com, and smithlawncare.com.
 Your next move might be to integrate your town’s name with smithlawncarekalamazoo.com or smithkalamazoo.com.
 You could also try variations such as yoursmithlawncare.com, smithmylawn.com, or greenerwithsmith.com to ensure your domain is recognizable and connected to your business.

 How do I know if a URL has already been claimed?

 The best way to do this is to use a domain search service like this one from Siteground.
 You can enter any URL you hope to claim, and the service will let you know whether the site is available for purchase.

 How much should I pay for the URL?

-Many owners ask this question, and there isn’t a universal answer.
+Many owners ask this question, and there isn’t a simple answer.
 You’ll need to decide what a URL will mean to your brand and compare it to the cost of others that are available.
-In most cases, URLs available for less than $500 should be purchased without hesitation (but not with negotiation!), but URLs costing more will require careful deliberation.
+In most cases, URLs available for less than $500 should be purchased without hesitation (but not with negotiation!), but URLs costing more will require more careful deliberation.